Self-regulating jets during the Common Envelope phase: Models and parameters of the simulations.

 \section{Models and parameters of the simulations.}

-The evolution of a self-regulating jet propagating through a CE is followed employing the 3D HD code {\it Mezcal} \citep{decolle12}.
-We assume that the CO orbits around the center of mass of the CE binary with keplerian velocity $v_{\rm{k}}$.
-Viewed from the CO, the CE material (to which hereafter we will refer to as ``the wind'') moves towards the CO with velocity $v_{\rm w}=v_{\rm k}=\left(G M_{\rm ce}(a)/ a\right)^{1/2}$, where $M_{\rm ce}(a)$ is the mass enclosed up to the orbital distance $a$ as measured from the center of the donor star.
+The evolution of a self-regulating jet, launched from a CO, and propagating through a CE is followed employing the 3D HD code {\it Mezcal} \citep{decolle12}.
+The initial setup, unless stated otherwise, is the same used by \citealt{mmlcdc17}.
+The mass distribution of the CE corresponds to that of a $20$~M$_\odot$ red giant (RG) star, with a density profile that scales as $\rho_{\rm ce} = \rho_0 (a/R_{\odot})^{-2.7}$, where $a$ is the distance \textcolor{black}{from} the center of mass of the RG \citep{papish15, mmlcdc17}.
+The CO, which may be either a 5 M$_{\odot}$ BH, or a 1.4 M$_{\odot}$ NS, is located in the orbital plane of the CE at $a=1.1\times$10$^{13}$~cm and orbits around the center of mass with Keplerian velocity $v_{\rm{k}}$.
+Viewed from the CO, the CE material (to which hereafter we will refer to as ``the wind'') moves towards the CO with velocity $v_{\rm w}=v_{\rm k}=\left(G M_{\rm ce}(a)/ a\right)^{1/2}$, where $M_{\rm ce}(a)$ is the mass enclosed up to the orbital distance $a$.